adam-sas-on/JavaScript-Hebrew-Calendar/README.md

 jQuery-Based JavaScript Hebrew Calendar

-This HTML and JavaScript-based app is a modernization of the KaluachJS Hebrew calendar found on http://www.kaluach.com (http://www.kaluach.com/?page_id=22).
+This HTML and JavaScript-based app is a modernization of the KaluachJS Hebrew calendar found on http://www.kaluach.net (example on a http://www.kaluach.org/).

 **Features**